-In Faith In Action, students undertake an in depth exploration of religious, ethical and social values.
+In Faith In Action, students undertake an in depth exploration of religious, ethical and social values in relation to homelessness.
 By doing this, students are able to understand, experience and demonstrate faith and religion in action in modern societies.

 Ecosystems